Steven J. Thompson

-Alana is a news consultant for GHCi.
-She started working for GHCi in June 2015 as a research assistant and has evolved her role as the company has expanded.
-She graduated from Boston University’s School of Public Health with her Master's degree in January 2017, and specialized in global health.
-An advocate for maternal and child health, her graduate capstone project focused on the overarching opioid epidemic that gave rise to neonatal abstinence syndrome (NAS) cases within Massachusetts as well as throughout the country, and the best practices for treating and preventing substance abuse during pregnancy.
-In addition to her graduate degree, she holds a Bachelor’s degree in Human Development and Family Studies from Michigan State University, with a specialization in health promotion.
+Alana is a contributing editor for GHCi.
+She graduated from Boston University's School of Public Health with her Master's degree in January 2017, where she specialized in global health.
+In addition to her graduate degree, she holds a Bachelor's degree in Human Development and Family Studies from Michigan State University, with a specialization in health promotion.
 She is passionate about health policy, human rights and healthcare for all.
-When she isn’t working, she enjoys watching college sports, listening to music, traveling and drinking copious amounts of coffee.

-Based in Portland, Oregon, Alex is one of our global correspondents.
+Based in Portland, Oregon, Alex is one of GHCi's global correspondents.
 He has specialized in healthcare innovation and community health since earning his BA in neuroscience from Pomona College, where his clinical research as a student included studying stress responses and blood-thinning-medication dosing.
 He has been involved in developing higher-nutrition local food-production systems, improving healthcare access for rural youth, and developing a college community-health curriculum.
 Alex has lived and worked in India, Spain, and Thailand, and has studied six languages.
-Outside of GHCi, he has written on education, culture, and travel.
+Outside of GHCi, he has written on education, culture and travel.